Health Advisory Committee

 The Florida Department of Health in Duval County (DOH-Duval) initiated a new community health improvement process in 2016.
-Local public health system partners formed the Healthy Jacksonville Consortium to oversee the development and implementation of the 2017-2019 Duval County Community Health Improvement Plan (CHIP).
+Local public health system partners came together to complete the Duval County Community Health Assessment (CHA) and to oversee development and implementation of the 2017-2022 Duval County Community Health Improvement Plan (CHIP).
 A CHIP is a strategic plan to address public health priorities in a community and defines how DOH-Duval and public health system partners will work together to improve the health of Duval County.
-Critical sectors invited to join the Healthy Jacksonville Consortium included local hospitals and health care organizations, local government, community based organizations, social service organizations, and schools.
+Critical sectors invited to join the Healthy Jacksonville Committee included local hospitals and health care organizations, local government, community based organizations, social service organizations, and schools.

-The Healthy Jacksonville Consortium selected strategic health priorities based on local health data, research, and extensive community feedback.
+The Healthy Jacksonville Health Advisory Committee selected strategic health priorities based on local health data, research, and extensive community feedback.
 Committees were formed to address each strategic health priority included in Duval County’s CHIP.
 Our strategic health priorities are: Healthy Families and Healthy Babies, Healthiest Weight, Behavioral Health, and Access to Care.

-The Healthy Jacksonville Consortium meets on a quarterly basis to review progress and to discuss emerging challenges and opportunities.
+The Healthy Jacksonville Health Advisory Committee meets regularly to review progress and to discuss emerging challenges and opportunities.
 As a member of the community, we welcome your feedback and collaboration to achieve the goals established in Duval County’s CHIP.
 To become involved, contact Healthy Jacksonville at 904-253-1489 or HealthyJax@flhealth.gov.

 To protect and promote optimal health and well-being for all who live, work, learn, and play in Duval County.